xli562/Robinson-Engineering-Academic-Guide/README.md

 ## How to contribute

-If you don't know how to contribute to this repo, *learn GitHub*.
+If you don't know how to use GitHub to contribute to this repo, *learn GitHub*.

 ### Best practices